2ndteela/d5-startup/README.md

 > **Other (C)**
 > - Speed
 > - Health
+> - Stress
 >
 > These stats are combined together for you to perform any action you can think of.
-There are a lot of ways to use these stats that I'll get into later, but in the end, every thing is at the
-> discretion of the DM.
+There are a lot of ways to use these stats that I'll get into later, but in the end, every thing is at the discretion of the DM.
 Don't be afraid to talk it out with them.
-> The clear outlier here is X-Factor.
+> The clear outlier here is **X-Factor**.
 This is your wild card value.
 It's your luck, your flair, your steeze, whenever you want to add some pizazz to a roll, this is what you use.
+> **Stress** is used in your cooking and baking, which will be covered in the Food section below

 > ## Building your character
 > ### Baseline